-The Elementary School metamorphosed into a High School in 1868 and then into a college in 1875 in answer to the rising demand for higher education.
-The Arts and Science College, christened the Ernakulam College, and affiliated to the University of Madras, offered FA courses.
+The aforesaid elementary school metamorphosed into a high school in 1868 and then into a college in 1875 responding to the rising demand for higher education within Cochin and nearby states of Travancore and British Malabar.
+The college, originally named ‘The Ernakulam College’, and affiliated to the University of Madras, offered First Arts courses.
 It soon became one of the leading educational institutions in the Madras Presidency.
 Like other colonial institutions elsewhere in the country, Maharaja’s too had the British at the helm as Principals.
-Without exception these were enlightened men who played a very important role in popularizing English education in the state of Cochin.
-Professor Sealy, the first Principal, who described himself and his compatriots in his farewell speech as a “labourers in educational work” engaged in “bringing light to one of the dark regions of Asia,” nevertheless acknowledged that their work was only “a just repayment of an old debt of gratitude which the West owes to the East.”
+Without exception these were enlightened men who played a crucial role in popularizing English education in the state of Cochin.
+Professor A.F.
+Sealy (1875-1892), the first Principal, who described himself and his compatriots in his farewell speech as a “labourers in educational work” engaged in “bringing light to one of the dark regions of Asia” nevertheless acknowledged that their work was only “a just repayment of an old debt of gratitude which the West owes to the East.”

-By the time the Second World War broke out, the Science Block had been built and the departments of Physics and Chemistry had become beehives of research activity.
-Old timers recall with pride how a newscast in German about Hitler’s move on Soviet Russia was received on an admittedly crude wireless set devised by Prof. N.R.
+By the time World War II broke out in 1939, a new science block had been built and the departments of physics and chemistry had become beehives of research activity.
+Old timers wistfully recall how an encrypted message in German about Hitler’s move on the U.S.S.R. was received on an admittedly crude wireless set devised by Prof. N.R.
 Ramachandra Aiyer after months of research and how it was deciphered by Dr. L.V.
-Ramaswamy Aiyer, polyglot and scholar par excellence in Dravidian Linguistics.
-They also recall with pride how the department of Chemistry contributed their mite to the war effort by producing tincture in their laboratories to meet the shortage in hospitals.
-If today the Maharaja’s fraternity takes pride in the fact that several prominent political leaders cut their political teeth in the campus of this college, it is also because it forms part of a tradition nurtured for long by this college.
-Even before Gandhiji’s visit on 11 October 1927 the resonance of nationalist thought had been felt in the campus but it received an added impetus with his visit.
-In fact, Maharaja’s campus kept up with the nationalist movement every step of the way.
-It would certainly be represented in the Hall of Fame of freedom fighters by a fair share of its alumni.
+Ramaswamy Aiyer, a polyglot and scholar par excellence in Dravidian linguistics.
+They also recall with pride how the department of chemistry chipped in to the war effort by producing tincture in its laboratories to meet the shortage in hospitals.
+If today the Maharaja’s fraternity takes pride in the fact that several prominent political leaders cut their political teeth on the campus of this college, it is also because it forms part of a tradition nurtured for long by this college.
+Even before Gandhi’s visit on 11 October 1927 the resonance of nationalist thought had been felt in the campus but it received an added impetus with his visit.
+In fact, Maharaja’s campus consistently kept up with the nationalist movement.